Pertence/openModal/README.md

 # openModal Project.

-Platform proposed by Wender Z. Xavier on [BiDU'18](http://#) for comprehension and analyses of human mobility data.
+Platform proposed by Wender Z. Xavier for comprehension and analyses of human mobility data and updated by Augusto Pertence

 ## Requirements